RIAPS/riaps-integration/riaps-x86runtime/README.md

         # NIC name
         # nic_name = enp0s8
         ```

+# Installing Multiple Virtual Machines (if desired)
+If you want to keep an older RIAPS Virtual Machine and install a new one, in the Vagrant file change config.vm.hostname = "riapsvbox" and vb.name = "riaps_vbox" to new names.

 # RIAPS Virtual Machine Update Process
 If you have a running RIAPS VM and want to upgrade it, follow these steps: